beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 One interesting thing to note is that `mbstowcs()`, in addition to converting the multibyte string to wide, returns the length (in characters) of the wide character string.
-And, in fact, it has a special mode where it _only_ returns the length-in-characters of a given multibyte string: you just pass `NULL` to the destination, and `0` to the maximum number of characters to convert (this value is ignored).
+On POSIX-compliant systems, you can take advantage of a special mode where it _only_ returns the length-in-characters of a given multibyte string: you just pass `NULL` to the destination, and `0` to the maximum number of characters to convert (this value is ignored).

 (In the code below, I'm using my extended source character set---you might have to replace those with `\u` escapes.)